Home Create an Account | Log In

 Intensity Distribution

 Pulsed lasers with high pulse repetition frequencies (PRF) may behave similarly to CW beams.
 Unfortunately, this is highly dependent on factors such as absorption and thermal diffusivity, so there is no reliable method for determining when a high PRF laser will damage an optic due to thermal effects.
-For beams with a large PRF both the average and peak powers must be compared to the equivalent CW power.
+For beams with a high PRF both the average and peak powers must be compared to the equivalent CW power.
 Additionally, for highly transparent materials, there is little to no drop in the LIDT with increasing PRF.

 In order to use the specified CW damage threshold of an optic, it is necessary to know the following: